No. 4 Ohio St rallies in 4th to beat No. 9 Penn State, 27-26 | New Country 923

+“That sideline was not giving up,” Ohio State coach Urban Meyer said.
+“There was a time, now, you looked up and saw those white pom-poms and that whole deal and thought that was over.”

-Trace McSorley had 461 total yards, including a career-high 175 rushing and threw two touchdown passes, and the Nittany Lions (4-1, 1-1) went up 26-14 with 8:00 left in the fourth quarter on a 1-yard TD plunge by Miles Sanders.
+McSorley set a school record with 461 yards of total offense, including a career-high 175 rushing and threw two touchdown passes, and the Nittany Lions (4-1, 1-1) went up 26-14 with 8 minutes left in the fourth quarter on a 1-yard TD plunge by Miles Sanders.

-The record-breaking crowd of 110,889 at Beaver Stadium was rocking, singing along to “Sweet Caroline” and “Livin’ on a Prayer.”
-It looked like the Nittany Lions would get another whiteout win against the Buckeyes (5-0, 2-0).
+The record-breaking crowd of 110,889 was singing along to “Sweet Caroline” and “Livin’ on a Prayer.”
+It looked like the Nittany Lions would get another home victory against the Buckeyes (5-0, 2-0) like they did in 2016.

+Instead, for the second straight season, Ohio State made a fourth-quarter rally from a double-digit deficit.
+As far as Penn State coach James Franklin has taken the Nittany Lions in four-plus seasons, he said they can’t quite consider themselves an elite program until they start closing out games like this.
+And he promised to change it.

+“It’s not going to happen again,” Franklin said.
+“I’m not a negative guy.
+But I am going to make sure that as our program, that we do everything right and we grow every single day and we challenge ourselves every single day and we get uncomfortable, we get comfortable being uncomfortable and break out to that next phase.”

 A screen to J.K.
 Dobbins got 35 and took Ohio State out of the hole.
 Mixing runs and passes, the Buckeyes worked their way into Penn State territory.
 Haskins hit K.J.
 Hill with a quick pass to the outside and the receiver picked up a couple of blocks, broke a tackle and went in for a 24-yard score that made it 27-26 with 2:03 left.

+“One of the great drives in Ohio State history,” Meyer called it.

 McSorley and Penn State could not come up with a response.
-On fourth-and-5 from the Ohio State 43, McSorley handed off to Sanders on a read option and his was smothered by Chase Young, who had a huge game at defensive end for Ohio State.
+On fourth-and-5 from the Ohio State 43, McSorley handed off to Sanders on a read option and the back was smothered by Chase Young.
+Meyer said Ohio State expected Penn State to give McSorley an option to run.

+“It was very emotional,” McSorley said of the Penn State locker room after the game.
+“It was just one of those things where you lose by one point and everyone’s mind, immediately, it’s just, what could I have done better?”

 THE TAKEAWAY

-Ohio State: Penalties and a propensity to give up long gains had dogged the Buckeyes early this season and both were a problem against Penn State.
-For the second time in September, the Buckeyes allowed a 93-yard touchdown, this time on a slant pass from McSorley to K.J.
-Hamler in the second quarter to make it 13-0.
-The Buckeyes finished with 10 penalties for 105 yard — and still won.
+Ohio State: The Buckeyes now have two come-from-behind victories away from Columbus against quality competition, adding this one to the TCU win two weeks ago.
+Yet, still, there seems to be much work to do.
+Penalties and a propensity to give up long gains continue to dog Ohio State.

 Penn State: The winner of this game has won the Big Ten the past two seasons.
 The Nittany Lions can still think conference title and College Football Playoff, but their road will be tough with games remaining against No. 21 Michigan State, No. 15 Wisconsin and No. 14 Michigan still left.
-And no tiebreaker against the Buckeyes.
+And no tiebreaker against the Buckeyes in the East Division.

 OBJ-ESQUE

-Penn State receiver Juwan Johnson, who has had an issue with drops the first month of the season, made what could go down as one of the best catches of the season in the first half.
-Conjuring up comparisons to Odell Beckham’s famous one-handed grab against Dallas in 2014, the 6-foot-4 Johnson reached high as he was falling back and made a spectacular right-handed grab for 31 yards down the sideline.
+Penn State receiver Juwan Johnson made what could go down as one of the best catches of the season in the first half.
+Conjuring up comparisons to Odell Beckham’s famous one-handed grab against Dallas in 2014, the 6-foot-4 Johnson reached high as he was falling back and made a right-handed grab for 31 yards down the sideline.

 UP NEXT